-The Upside of Falling by Alex Light follows 17-year-old Becca Hart.
-She is a teenager who has a very cynical attitude towards love in real life but loves to read romance novels.
+The Upside of Falling by Alex Light is a contemporary YA worth-reading romance novel that follows 17-year-old Becca Hart.
+She is a teenager with a very cynical attitude towards love in real life but loves reading romance novels.
 One day, her former best friend Jenny McHenry accuses her of knowing nothing about love because she has never had a boyfriend as opposed to Jenny.

-So Becca now needs to keep up that charade for a bit, and Brett needs a fake girlfriend because his dad has been on his case.
+So Becca needs to keep up that charade, and Brett needs a fake girlfriend because his dad has been on his case.
 But why has Brett not had a girlfriend in his entire time in high school?
 The reason is that Brett wants to focus on football and doesn’t have the time for girls.
-Keep scrolling if you want to read novels like The Upside Of Falling.
+Keep scrolling if you’re going to read novels like The Upside Of Falling.

 The Upside Of Falling is a comedy and romance book with two teenagers.
 Both teens have varying situations at home that understandably make them both reluctant to enter relationships.
 We get to see how those situations play out and how they affect the fake relationship that Becca and Brett have.